esteil/atvfiles/trunk/README.txt

 * alan_quatermain (#awkwardtv) for his magic code to bypass the plugin whitelist.
 * BigBaconAndEggs (#awkwardtv) for the new icon.
-* jsh, Marco Schreijen, tomoto, GoldstarQC, elchubi, and Valdemar for translations.
+* jsh, Marco Schreijen, tomoto, GoldstarQC, elchubi, Valdemar, Stefan Christiansson and slump for translations.